Predicting Customer Churn Using Python

 Data Conclusion

-Key findings in this project are: long tenure customers are less likely to churn, in active customers are more likely to churn, customers with zero balance are more likely to churn, female customers are more likely to churn, age and number of products are the strongest features to predict churn, customers with three or four products are less likely to churn , older customers above 60 years are less likely to Churn and those young customers between 40 to 50 years are more likely to churn.
+Key findings in this project are: long tenure customers are less likely to churn, inactive customers are more likely to churn, customers with zero balance are more likely to churn, female customers are more likely to churn, age and number of products are the strongest features to predict churn, customers with three or four products are less likely to churn, older customers above 60 are less likely to churn and those young customers between 40 to 50 years are more likely to churn.

-Also, incentives offered to 72 false positive customers , since model predict they will Churn but they actually stayed reduced revenue.
-It is recommended that management should focus on high risk customers to Churn and offer them incentives to stay.
-They should also, ensure products and services offered should be of high quality, and there should be minimal false negative rate and true positive rate should be maximized.
+Also, incentives offered to 72 false positive customers , since model predict they will churn but they actually stayed reduced revenue.
+It is recommended that management should focus on high risk customers to churn and offer them incentives to stay.
+They should also ensure products and services offered should be of high quality.
+There also should be minimal false negative rate and true positive rate should be maximized.

 You can find the code in project link below.